Allen Swift Concurrency for Swift 6 (Part-2)

 https://pointed-earwig-996.notion.site/Swift-3-6ce85788899e488789af2550b0e5c22f

-Questions other than the FAQs above will be continuously organized on the Notion page, so please check it out.
+Questions other than the FAQs above will be continuously updated on the Notion page, so please check there.

-If you have any questions about the course, feel free to send an open chat anytime or contact via email.
+For any questions regarding the lectures, feel free to reach out via open chat anytime, or you can also inquire via email.

 Course registration and other inquiries: we.love.code.allen@gmail.com